Valquire/ATOp/README.md

-# EODCM: Application of an Ensemble method supported by Ontology-Driven Conceptual Modeling to predict the range of a military naval platform
+# EODCM: Application of an Ensemble method supported by Ontology-Driven Conceptual Modeling to predict the endurance of a military naval platform

 ## License
 This project use Creative Commons License Attribution 4.0 International (CC BY 4.0)